 A dental crown can be used on either front or back teeth, to seal and protect them from further damage.
 Dental crowns are a perfect option to restore a compromised tooth to its full potential, and can also be a useful option in cosmetic dentistry to instantly realign misshapen or crooked teeth.

-Your dental crowns are made from high grade, durable porcelain, either by our specialist dental technician or with CEREC technology.
+Your crowns are made from high grade, durable porcelain, either by our specialist dental technician or with CEREC technology.
 In both cases, they are fabricated using high grade, quality porcelains.
 Your dental crown will meet our requested shape and colour specifications and is a permanent solution to solve the many concerns and issues associated with a broken down, weak or misaligned tooth.
 A dental crown is cemented into place providing a long-term, natural aesthetic result.

 What is a dental crown?

-To restore a tooth which is badly decayed, cracked, or damaged, a dental crown is custom-made from porcelain, metal, or a combination of both, to completely cover or cap your damaged tooth, restoring its natural appearance and function.
+To restore a tooth which is badly decayed, cracked, or damaged, a dental crown (tooth crown) is custom-made from porcelain, metal, or a combination of both, to completely cover or cap your damaged tooth, restoring its natural appearance and function.

 Why are crowns more expensive than fillings?